Unique-Divine/Unique-Divine.github.io/src/content/post/about-unique-divine.md

 ## What I do for work

 I'm a Co-Founder and one of the lead software engineers for a Web3 project called [Nibiru](https://nibiru.fi).
 Formally, I'm the CEO of tech company called [Nibi Inc.](/web3/nibiru/nibi-inc).
-I'm also an open-source contributor.
-I build mostly in the artificial intelligence and Web3 spaces.
+I'm also an open-source software contributor.
+I build mostly in the artificial intelligence and blockchain spaces.

 ## What I'm doing right now